 For kids who love to play in the dirt, gardening is a natural fit.
 Get your kids involved in planting shrubs, a tree, flowers, vegetables or other plants in your yard.
-If you choose something like shrubs or a tree, they'll stick around year after year to remind you of your Earth Day efforts (with proper care, of course).
+If you choose something like shrubs or a tree, they'll stick around year after year to remind you of your Earth Day efforts.

 03 of 10

 Organize a recycling drive

 Once you've identified where there's a need for recycling, see what your family can do to encourage more people to do it.
 For example, if there aren't recycling containers at your child's school, see if you can set up a recycling bin in her classroom.